Everything We Know about California Sports Betting

 So too is the push to legalize all types of things to help the state generate revenue.
 There was a great deal of hope that a petition would receive enough support to put a sports betting referendum on a statewide ballot by 2020.

-Early this year, both the petition idea and a call for lawmakers to propose legislation, each failed.
+Early in 2019, both the petition idea and a call for lawmakers to propose legislation, each failed.
 Right now, there is a great deal of conversation surrounding California sports betting, but there appears to be nothing on the immediate horizon.

 California Sports Betting FAQ